The journal of the process of making 'Painted Steps'

 I’ll walk you through the steps of getting to this point and take you along to the end of the painting.

-the painting from the ‘ground’ up
+Painted Steps, from the ‘ground’ up

 I needed the painting to be ‘this’ wide, spreading out my arms - a wing span.
 I chose two sheets of a green/grey Somerset I’ve had in my shelf since the 1980’s.(saving them for this?)
 I laid the paper out on my long table, mixed a bunch of paint and started.